elastic/integrations/packages/aws/docs/cloudwatch.md

 The `cloudwatch` data stream collects CloudWatch logs.
 Users can use Amazon CloudWatch logs to monitor, store, and access log files from different sources.
-Export logs from log groups to an Amazon S3 bucket which has SQS notification setup already.

 **Exported fields**